 The image shows a famous fort in goa the corjuem fort

-The Corjuem fort is smaller than the rest but just as crucial and strategically important.
+The Corjuem fort in Goa is smaller than the rest but just as crucial and strategically important.
 Built along the gorgeous Mapusa river in 1705, it is one of the only two surviving inland forts that were made of pitted laterite.
 It was a military fortress for the defence of Portuguese India and is a protected monument under the Goa, Daman and Diu Ancient Monuments and Archaeological Sites and Remains Act.

 It is said that the Corjuem fort was built by the Desais of Sankhali, but was traded to the Sawant-Bhonsles of Sawantwadi.
 It was rebuilt several times and was even used as a military school in the early 1800s.